project-chip/connectedhomeip/docs/silabs/wifi/RUN_DEMO.md

 <br>

-## Demo Execution - Commissioning a Wifi Device using ChipTool for Linux
+## Demo Execution - Commissioning a Wi-Fi Device using ChipTool for Linux

-> Commissioning can also be done using ChipTool running either on
+> Commissioning can be done using ChipTool running either on
-> Linux/Raspberry Pi
+> Linux or Raspberry Pi

-1. Get the SSID and PSK of the Wifi network (WPA2 - Security) you are connected to
+1. Get the SSID and PSK of the Wi-Fi network (WPA2 - Security) you are connected to
 2. Position the hardware near the laptop as the BLE antenna on the BRD4161A is slightly weak